mwgeurts/viewray_fielduniformity/README.md

   1. Verify that each profile looks as expected and that no data points (particularly those in the central 80% of the field) appear distorted due to noise or measurement error
   2. Verify that the MLC X and Y flatness and area symmetry are within +/- 2% of their baseline values for all three heads
 5. Verify that the time difference between the Expected and Measured beam on time are within 0.1 seconds
-6. Record a screenshot of the MATLAB script GUI to save in the report

 ## Compatibility and Requirements